 Yes there are videos you can watch on YouTube on how to replace a lock but they don’t necessarily tell you what can go wrong and they can’t cover every lock change scenario.

-- The job goes wrong and you end up paying a locksmith for the job in addition to your efforts.
+- The job goes wrong and you end up paying a locksmith for the job in addition to your efforts and outlay.